 - Historical contexts and policy implications for the emergence of new technologies, initiatives, and practices in expert communities, like the National Weather Service

 As a social scientist, I've worked with National Weather Service forecasters who issue warnings for weather hazards in the United States.
 I've spent nearly three years in four offices across the country, watching them work and talking to them about their cares and concerns as they alert society to weather dangers.
 I also work with local communities affected by weather to understand the complex situations and structures that shape their experiences with threats like tornadoes, flash floods, and drought.

-J. Henderson, M. Liboiron, forthcoming.
+J. Henderson, M. Liboiron, in press.
 Compromise and Action: Tactics for Doing Ethical Research in Disaster Zones.
 In New Environmental Crisis: Hazard, Disaster, and the Challenges Ahead.
 Eds., J. Kendra, S. G. Knowles, T, Wachtendorf.
 New York: Springer.

-J. Henderson, forthcoming.
+J. Henderson.
+(May, 2018).
 Weather Ready Nation or Ready Weather Agency?
 Developing an Ethic of Resilience in the National Weather Service.
 In Bouncing Back: Sociotechnical Resilience in Disasters.
 Ed., Sulfikar Amir.
 London: Palgrave McMillian.